Fluid catalytic cracking: Mechanism and products of catalytic cracking

 The fluid catalytic cracking process breaks large hydrocarbons by their conversion to carbocations, which undergo myriad rearrangements.

 Figure 2 is a very simplified schematic diagram that exemplifies how the process breaks high boiling, straight-chain alkane (paraffin) hydrocarbons into smaller straight-chain alkanes as well as branched-chain alkanes, branched alkenes (olefins) and cycloalkanes (naphthenes).
 The breaking of the large hydrocarbon molecules into smaller molecules is more technically referred to by organic chemists as scission of the carbon-to-carbon bonds.

 As depicted in Figure 2, some of the smaller alkanes are then broken and converted into even smaller alkenes and branched alkenes such as the gases ethylene, propylene, butylenes, and isobutylenes.
 Those olefinic gases are valuable for use as petrochemical feedstocks.
 The propylene, butylene and isobutylene are also valuable feedstocks for certain petroleum refining processes that convert them into high-octane gasoline blending components.

 As also depicted in Figure 2, the cycloalkanes (naphthenes) formed by the initial breakup of the large molecules are further converted to aromatics such as benzene, toluene, and xylenes, which boil in the gasoline boiling range and have much higher octane ratings than alkanes.

 In the cracking process carbon is also produced which gets deposited on the catalyst (catalyst coke).
 The carbon formation tendency or amount of carbon in a crude or FCC feed is measured with methods such as Micro carbon residue, Conradson carbon residue, or Ramsbottom carbon residue.

 Catalysts

 FCC units continuously withdraw and replace some of the catalyst in order to maintain a steady level of activity.
-Modern FCC catalysts are fine powders with a bulk density of 0.80 to 0.96 g/cm^{3} and having a particle size distribution ranging from 10 to 150 μm and an average particle size of 60 to 100 μm.
+Modern FCC catalysts are fine powders with a bulk density of 0.80 to 0.96 g/cm3 and having a particle size distribution ranging from 10 to 150 μm and an average particle size of 60 to 100 μm.
 The design and operation of an FCC unit is largely dependent upon the chemical and physical properties of the catalyst.
 The desirable properties of an FCC catalyst are: